beege/MMM-Ebook/README.md

-This is a fork of [beege/MMM-Ebook](https://github.com/beege/MMM-Ebook]) updated to use Python3 and generate ebooks so you do not need to manually generate eboks in Calibre.
+This is a fork of [beege/MMM-Ebook](https://github.com/beege/MMM-Ebook]) updated to use Python3 and generate ebooks so you do not need to manually generate ebooks in Calibre, and to include images hosted at mrmoneymustache.com.

 This utility scrapes Mr. Money Mustache's blog (http://www.mrmoneymustache.com/) and outputs HTML pages to import through a tool such as Calibre to create into an EBook of the desired format.